thalesbertaglia/enelvo/README.md

 ```

 ## Installing
 Make sure you have all dependencies installed.
-You also need to have Cython properly installed, follow the instructions [here](http://cython.readthedocs.io/en/latest/src/quickstart/install.html).
 If you use [pip](https://pypi.python.org/pypi/pip), simply run ``pip install --user -r requirements.txt``.

 After that, run `python3 setup.py install` to install Enelvo.